AdobeDocs/experience-manager-65.de-DE/help/sites-authoring/editing-content.md

 If the page is based on a [static template](/help/sites-authoring/templates.md#editable-and-static-templates), you can switch to [Design mode](/help/sites-authoring/default-components-designmode.md) using the [page mode selector](/help/sites-authoring/author-environment-tools.md#page-modes) on the toolbar to enable/disable components for use on the page.

-Durch Auswählen der Seite in der [Spalten-](/help/sites-authoring/basic-handling.md#column-view) oder der [Listenansicht](/help/sites-authoring/basic-handling.md#list-view) können Sie schnell und einfach feststellen, auf welcher Vorlage die Seite basiert.
+Durch Auswählen der Seite in der [Spaltenansicht](/help/sites-authoring/basic-handling.md#column-view) oder [Listenansicht](/help/sites-authoring/basic-handling.md#list-view) können Sie schnell und einfach feststellen, auf welcher Vorlage die Seite basiert.

 ## Live Copy-Status {#live-copy-status}